 Carrying Epinephrine at School

 If your child is old enough, some schools will allow them to carry the epinephrine auto-injector with them at school or on a field trip and self-administer in the case of a reaction.
-While many states have passed legislation to allow this, New York, Pennsylvania, Rhode Island and Wisconsin have not.
 To find out specific details about what the legislation mandates in your state, you can visit the Allergy & Asthma Network website which provides overview for each state’s current law regarding anaphylaxis medications.
 View School Stock Epinephrine Laws.

 If you are wondering how many epinephrine pens your child should carry at school, we have a separate blog post on this topic.
 Read How Many Epinephrine Auto-injectors Should Your Child Have On Hand?